 Before that continuation conversation, identify what triggered you in the earlier conversation.
 Notice where you’ve felt that particular emotion in your life, including outside your marriage.
 Be prepared to share what you discover with your spouse, as well as one thing both you and your spouse could do differently the next time you’re triggered.
 The goal of sharing about your trigger isn’t to create guilt in your partner, but to create intimacy in your relationship.

 Are you tired of feeling overwhelmed and angry in every conversation you have with your spouse?
 Maybe you connect with the idea of feeling flooded, or you’ve seen your spouse go through the same emotional rollercoaster.
-If you’re looking to experience freedom from these patterns that are no longer working in your life, we’re here to help.
-At Restored Hope, we use the Gottman Method Couples Therapy approach at our Ann Arbor and Novi counseling offices to help you experience a healthy and vibrant marriage.
-Give us a call at 734.656.8191 or fill out the form here to talk with someone about how we can help you.
+If you’re looking to experience freedom from these patterns that are no longer working in your life, I’m here to help.
+At Restored Hope, I use the Gottman Method Couples Therapy approach at my Ann Arbor counseling office to help you experience a healthy and vibrant marriage.
+Give me a call at 734.656.8191 or fill out the form here to talk with me about how I can help you.